Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 }
 ```

-However it's very unlikely that you use ambient enums directly in your codebase.
+It's still very unlikely that you use ambient enums directly in your codebase.
 I would recommend to avoid using them.

 ### Ambient const enum pitfalls